Location: Lotte Arai Resort

 The entire area above the terminus of the Arai Gondola, which extends from the base, is ungroomed.
 The top of the slope is at 1,429m above sea level, Mount Okenashi, and from there, you can enjoy powder to your heart's content in 10 ungroomed freeriding zones, including the powder bowl at the summit.
 The freeriding zones are quite challenging, with intermediate 20%, advanced 40%, and super advanced 40%, so those at the advanced level and above will need a certain level of deep snow skiing skill and experience

-Continuing down from the widest and longest slope, O-Slope (accessible by a 30-minute hike from the end of the Zendana Lift), are three ungroomed areas: Wase, Mamushi, and KG.
-Depending on your line, you can enjoy powder riding of up to 1.5km.
+Further down from the widest and longest run, "Daisen" (accessible by a 30-minute hike from the end of the Zentana lift), are three ungroomed areas: "Wase," "Mamushi," and "KG," where, depending on your line, you can enjoy long powder rides of up to 1.5km.

 It's a vast freeriding zone, but what's great about Arai is that the lifts are set up along the course, so you can ski efficiently and at full speed by using the lifts.